-We at Sanako are passionate about technology and we know that language teachers and teaching methods can benefit from the contribution of technology and Apps.
+We at Sanako are passionate about technology and software apps and we know that language teachers and teaching methods can benefit from the contribution of technology.

 Language teaching and learning Apps can be an easy and accessible tool to introduce new ways of working in your language classroom.

 In this article we want to propose 6 apps that will allow you to make your class a little more virtual, thus exploiting the full power of technology.
 Working with technology and incorporating these apps into your classes can effectively make students more engaged and improve your language teaching methods and results.
 But first, let’s take a look at the benefits that integrating technology into language teaching potentially brings for students, language teachers and for the whole school.

 Using apps and technology in the learning process has the potential to improve student engagement